diofant/diofant/docs/tutorial/printing.rst

 - MathML
 - Dot

-In addition to these, there are also "printers" that can output SymPy objects to code, such as C, Fortran, Javascript, Theano, and Python.
+In addition to these, there are also "printers" that can output Diofant objects to code, such as C, Fortran, Javascript, Theano, and Python.
 These are not discussed in this tutorial.